-Lasthenia, your beard is slipping.
+AXIOTHEA: Lasthenia, your beard is slipping.

-Why thank you.
+LASTHENIA: Why thank you.

-Did you get the mathematics done?
+AXIOTHEA: Did you get the mathematics done?

-No. And I tried so hard, Axio, after you left last night.
+LASTHENIA: No. And I tried so hard, Axio, after you left last night.
 I worked at it for another two hours.
 It's just not clear at all.
 Can you help me again tonight?

-Alright--I should be able to get away.
+AXIOTHEA: Alright--I should be able to get away.

-Wonderful!!
+LASTHENIA: Wonderful!!

-Lasthenia, please be more discreet passing these notes back and forth.
+AXIOTHEA: Lasthenia, please be more discreet passing these notes back and forth.

 People will begin to notice us.

-Well maybe it's time they did.
-I get so angry--none of the other students have to pass notes, they murmur freely to each other whenever they have something to say. (which is all the time.)
+LASTHENIA: Well maybe it's time they did.
+I get so angry--none of the other students have to pass notes, they murmur freely to each other whenever they have something to say.
+Which is all the time.

-None of the other students have soprano voices.
+AXIOTHEA: None of the other students have soprano voices.

-None that we know of.
+LASTHENIA: None that we know of.
 Haven't you wondered about that new student?

-The one who sits in the back--never says a word-- also has a beard.
+The one who sits in the back--never says a word-- Also has a beard.

-Stop now, Plato has come in.
+AXIOTHEA: Stop now, Plato has come in.

-See that's the problem with this disguise.
+LASTHENIA: See that's the problem with this disguise.
 Not only does it cut us of from the men, it cuts us off from each other too.

-But otherwise we couldn't be here, and we'd be even more cut off.
+AXIOTHEA: But otherwise we couldn't be here, and we'd be even more cut off.

 Now please!
-If Plato sees us, he'll think we aren't paying attention, and I'd hate to offend him so!

-Do you think he's going to continue with the concept of justice?
-I was thinking about that on my way here this morning.
+If Plato sees us, he'll think we aren't paying attention, and thinking about that on my way here this morning.
 And I think the problem is that we associate justice with goodness.
 Look what happens if we don't do that--something can be just without necessarily being good.